alkrauss48/thecodeboss-hugo/content/_index.md

 Hi, I’m from Oklahoma City, OK, and I’m a technical lead at
 <a href="https://clevyr.com" target="_blank">Clevyr</a> with well over a decade
 of experience as a developer.
+I'm incredibly involved in
+<a href="https://techlahoma.org" target="_blank">my tech community</a>
-I'm incredibly involved in [my tech community](https://techlahoma.org), and even organize one of OKC's [largest developer meetup groups](https://www.meetup.com/OKCWebDevs/).
+with well over a decade , and even organize one of OKC's
+<a href="https://www.meetup.com/OKCWebDevs/" target="_blank">largest developer meetup groups</a>.

 My favorite projects are those that are workflow-heavy involving Laravel, Flutter, Go, Ruby, Python, SQL, Swift, Docker, CI/CD, and more.
 Then, I always